onfork/ipv6-hosts_wiki/GGC.md

 As [[Google]] described, GGC is an important part of Google CDN, provided by ISP and Google.

-> See the GGC servers allocated to you at https://redirector.googlevideo.com/report_mapping
+> Inquire the GGC servers assigned to you at https://redirector.googlevideo.com/report_mapping